-Appeals by students or faculty of a department chair's decisions can be made to the appropriate Dean.
-Undergraduate students should make such appeals first to the Dean of the College, medical students to the Dean of
+Appeals by students or faculty of a department chair's decisions can be made to the appropriate dean.

-Medicine and Biological Sciences, and graduate students to the Dean of the Graduate School.
+Undergraduate students should make such appeals first to the Dean of the College, medical students to the Dean of Medicine and Biological Sciences, and graduate students to the Dean of the Graduate School.
 For formal grievances, there are established procedures which are distinct from the way that informal appeals are treated.
 The University's grievance procedures are described in the Faculty Rules and Regulations.

-Chairs may, by prior arrangement, have relief from some teaching (for more information, see the memo on Teaching Relief for Departmental Administrative Duties).
+Chairs may, by prior arrangement, have relief from some teaching (for more information, see the Teaching Relief Policy Guide).

-If the Chair is to be absent from the campus for an extended period, an acting chair should be designated by the Chair, with the concurrence of the appropriate Dean, to serve until the Chair's return.
+If the Chair is to be absent from the campus for an extended period, an acting chair should be designated by the Chair, with the concurrence of the appropriate dean, to serve until the Chair's return.